Skip to main content

 What if I damage something during a job?

-Damage under $200: you'll likely be expected to eat it to keep the customer happy (or split the cost — call us and we'll help mediate).
-Damage over $200: this is what your GL insurance is for.
+Damage under $200: most haulers absorb it to preserve their rating, or split the cost with the customer (call us and we'll help mediate).
+Over $200: this is what your GL insurance is for.
 File a claim with your carrier.
 We'll provide documentation if needed.
+PoofHaul does not require either choice; the means and manner of resolution is yours.

 What if the customer claims damage that wasn't my fault?